facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

     Another paragraph.
     ````

-## Injecting Classes and IDs
+## Injecting Classes, IDs, and Attributes

-You can use the attribute list format to specify classes and IDs (IDs are only injectable in non-Pygments code blocks).
+You can use the brace format to specify classes and IDs (IDs are only injectable in non-Pygments code blocks).
 The first provided class is always used as the language class.
-Arbitrary attributes in the form `key="value"` cannot
+IDs (`#id`) and arbitrary attributes in the form
-be inserted as those are reserved for options such has `linenums` etc.
+`key="value"` can be inserted as well, but only when Pygments isn't being used as Pygments does not support arbitrary
+attributes or IDs.

 !!! example "Injecting Classes"